Pacific Internship Programs for Exploring Science

 The Pacific Internship Programs for Exploring Science (PIPES) is an undergraduate internship program housed within the Office of Research & Community Partnerships at the University of Hawaiʻi at Hilo.
 Our goals are to (1) foster a community committed to the stewardship of our natural resources in the Pacific and (2) work with a team of host mentors to provide interns with a transformative hands-on learning experience.

-The intern and mentor application period is now Closed.
+Our intern and mentor application period for Summer 2021 is now open.

 We were extremely humbled by this award and the alumni who presented us with lei and love at the 2019 Hawaiʻi Conservation Conference in July 2019.
 The lei created and presented were given as symbols of the program characteristics and this manaʻo is woven across our program:

 - Koaiʻa form symbolic relationships, they fix nitrogen, making nutrients available to support growth of other plant species.
 We can also think of them as ko’a iʻa.
 A place for fish (interns) to find refuge, to feed, and to grow.